tegonal/minimalist/README.md

 </code-transform>

 Which means you can use `transform` as building block for custom transformations based on `Sequence`.
-Some functions are so common, that Minimalist provides them as extension of `ArgsGenerator` as well, the following section outlines some.
+Some functions are so common, that Variist provides them as extension of `ArgsGenerator` as well, the following section outlines some.

 ### map